Contents

 Anyway by now I’m hoping that you’re considering the possibility that using reactive streams to tie architectural layers together in a mobile client app may only be providing a local maximum in terms of performance and code clarity, and that there is another way…

-Actually let’s backup a little first and discuss reactive streams itself (which is a term many users of RxJava of Flow are a little vague about).
+Actually let’s backup a little first and discuss reactive streams itself (which is a term many users of RxJava or Flow are a little vague about).
 Both RxJava and Kotlin Flow are implementations of the reactive streams initiative.
 Reactive Streams could just as well have been called Observable Streams, and you can consider it a combination of two concepts:

 For some specific use cases: handling streams of changing data which you want to process on various threads (like the raw output of an IoT device for example) reactive streams is a natural fit.
 That’s especially true when it comes to back pressure.